 Astrid Lorenz (Julia Jentch) is a successful stand-up comedian living with her husband Markus (Bjarne Mädel) and their small girl Nele (Emilia Pieske), and expecting a second child.
 Her tummy shows, and she is delighted to embrace her pregnancy, even making jokes about it on stage.
 Astrid and Markus find out that their unborn child is a boy with Down’s Syndrome, and they decide to carry out the gestation anyway.
 During a routine scan, however, they also discover that the boy has a faulty heart, and is likely to require numerous surgeries throughout his life, and may not even survive long.

 After much reflection, investigation and dysfunctional arguments with Markus, Astrid decides to have an abortion despite her husband’s disapproval.
 While the couple always took their decisions together, this time Astrid has the final word.
-A medical professional reminds Markus that this is according to the German law, which triggers him to a furious outburst.
+A medical professional reminds Markus that this is according to the German law, which triggers a furious outburst.

 Abortion is described and shown in vivid details, including the cutting of the umbilical chord and the parents holding the dead baby.
 Astrid’s pregnancy is very advanced (past 24 weeks) and therefore the abortion is complex and traumatic: the baby is injected with a lethal injection before she gives birth to the dead foetus through natural means.
 24 Weeks never paints abortion as an easy and lazy solution.
 Instead, abortion is indeed painful, dirty and repulsive.

 Despite this, 24 Weeks is a staunchly pro-choice movie.
 Being pro-choice does not mean being pro-abortion.
 In reality, no one is “pro-abortion”, instead they will resort to it as a last measure in order to avoid a much more difficult predicament (such as lifelong illness and suffering).